a-johanes/mbkm-agate/README.md

 # Pong
 Play pong with custom `Power Up` that can lengthen your paddle.
-Be the first to reach score of 5 but watch out of random fire ball.
+Be the first to reach score of 5 but watch out of random `Fire Ball`.

 - Player 1 using  `W` and `S` to move
 - Player 2 using `I` and `K` to move